 3. Will I be able to have a test in the islands before I leave?

 Of course.
 There are top-level health facilities in the Canary Islands.
 Your accommodation will tell you the nearest place where you can get a certified diagnostic test.
-In any case, we will provide a list of the approved centres in the Canary Islands where you can take the test.

 4. What measures will I find at the airport and/or on board the aircraft?